clone

 Caution: api:update can modify generated files (e.g. API reports).
 Inspect and commit any intended changes.

-Many maintainers prefer to run the full PR checks locally before pushing.
+Many maintainers prefer to run the relevant checks locally before pushing.
 A common, reliable workflow:

 npm run prtasks